Ethos-lab/robust-representation-matching/l_inf/README.md

 ```

+Run the AutoPGD attack by appropriately setting the args `arch`, `load-path`, `data-path`, to get the numbers reported in Table 1.

 Both these scripts return accuracy on the clean test set by default.
-Run the AutoPGD attack by appropriately setting the args `arch`, `load-path`, `data-path`, to get the numbers reported in Table 1.
+Training time statistics will also be generated if the training log text file is available.